Lovely Warren: Tenure

 Warren was sworn in as Rochester's 69th mayor on January 1, 2014.
 She began her second term on January 1, 2018, after winning re-election in 2017.

-While in office, Mayor Warren focused on "job creation, fostering safer and more vibrant neighborhoods, and improving educational opportunities for Rochester’s residents."
-Warren also oversaw the Inner Loop East project, started under the Richards administration, which filled in the eastern section of the Inner Loop expressway, turning it into a street and allowing for construction of new buildings.
+While in office, Warren identified job creation, safer neighborhoods, and improved educational opportunities as priorities for her administration.
+Her administration also oversaw the Inner Loop East project, begun under the Richards administration, which filled in the eastern section of the Inner Loop expressway, converted it into an at-grade street and created land for redevelopment.

-Warren launched several strategic initiatives, including the introduction of a Kiva crowd funding loan program, a Vanpool, support for ride-sharing such as Uber and Lyft, and a market-driven community co-operative called OWN Rochester.
+Warren launched or supported several strategic initiatives, including Kiva Rochester, a vanpool program, support for ride-sharing services such as Uber and Lyft, and OWN Rochester, a market-driven community cooperative effort.

+The Warren administration also oversaw investment in Rochester's public infrastructure, including road reconstruction, water system upgrades and neighborhood improvement projects.
+In 2021, she announced that Rochester would receive nearly $12 million in state funding for local road repairs and maintenance as part of the New York State 2021–2022 budget.

+The administration also supported efforts to attract new business investment and redevelopment projects in Rochester.
+In 2021, Constellation Brands announced that it would relocate its corporate headquarters from Victor, New York, to downtown Rochester; Spectrum News reported that the project involved about $50 million in investment, about 340 jobs moved to the city and about 80 new jobs.

-Under Warren's direction, the Rochester Police Department underwent a reorganization to implement a neighborhood-based patrol model that converted the patrol structure from two Patrol Divisions (each covering half of the city) to five smaller Patrol Sections.
-The RPD also implemented a successful body worn video program during Warren's first term.
+Under Warren's direction, the Rochester Police Department underwent a reorganization to implement a neighborhood-based patrol model that converted the patrol structure from two Patrol Divisions, each covering half of the city, to five smaller Patrol Sections.
+The RPD also implemented a body-worn video program during Warren's first term.